 - The concept of Trust Fund Mechanism was introduced for channeling various resources (state and non-state) for addressing the local priorities.
 Within two years, this mechanism was adopted in Sughd region and Rasht Valley which resulted to mobilizing around US$4,5 million;

-- Five platforms on Public and Private Dialogue were established in five districts of the country;
+- 10 platforms on Public and Private Dialogue were established countrywide;

 Our valuable and trustworthy partners

-Ministry of Economic Development and Trade, Ministry of Energy and Water Resources, Ministry of Finance, the Parliament, Committee on Environmental Protection, Committee for Women and Family, Committee on Emergency Situations, Committee on Local Development, Committee on Investments and State Property Management, Agency on Statistics, regional and district authorities, Chamber of Commerce and Industry, civil society, national and local business association, and international community.
+Ministry of Economic Development and Trade, Ministry of Health and Social Protection of Population of Tajikistan, Ministry of Energy and Water Resources, Ministry of Finance, the Parliament, Committee on Environmental Protection, Committee for Women and Family, Committee on Emergency Situations, Committee on Local Development, Committee on Investments and State Property Management, Agency on Statistics, regional and district authorities, Chamber of Commerce and Industry, civil society, national and local business association, and international community.
 The CP also works closely with the Ministry of Rural Rehabilitation and Development of Afghanistan, UNDP Kyrgyzstan, and UNDP Afghanistan.